 2. Functionality tests on real devices

-To make sure we fully test the functionality and do not miss anything, three of our team members tested the reservation process on three different iPhone models.
+To ensure we thoroughly tested the functionality and did not miss anything, three of our team members tested the reservation process on three iPhone models.

-We quickly spotted the issue, the button to proceed to fill in personal info was simply not working in vertical/portrait view.
-To proceed to the next step, users had to turn their iPhones to a horizontal view.
-Here it was, the bug that was not allowing users to make a reservation.
+We quickly spotted the issue.
+The button to proceed to fill in personal info was not working in vertical/portrait view.
+Users had to turn their iPhones to a horizontal view to proceed to the next step.
+Here it was, the bug not allowing users to make a reservation.

 3. Solving the problem

 4. Checking the data after the fix

-After 4 weeks, we proceeded to evaluate the data to see if the bug fix had any effect on the reservation funnel.
-It did indeed and in only 4 weeks’ time we saw:
+After four weeks, we proceeded to evaluate the data to see if the bug fix had any effect on the reservation funnel.
+It did indeed, and in only four weeks, we saw:

 - +148,35% in revenue

 - +48,20% in eCommerce conversion rate

 - –13,21% in drop-off from the personal info step for reservations on iPhones

-Here’s the timeline illustrating eCommerce conversion rate and revenue before and after the bug on iPhones was fixed:
+Here’s the timeline illustrating the eCommerce conversion rate and revenue before and after the bug on iPhones was fixed: